 Rock Formations was composed in 2014-2015 on commission by the Capitol Quartet.

 The result is a Jekyll-and-Hyde type of composition in two movements.
 The title is a pun on the rock-influence of my style and its geological counterpart.
 “Obsidian” is the dark side of, more than anything else, harmony.
 It is more freely-composed than its “Crystal” counterpart, and eschews consonance in favor of tonal abandon and rhythmic drive.
-Beginning with the nastiest opening chord I could think of, it evolves–or steamrolls ahead–in a totally intuitive fashion.
+Beginning with the nastiest opening chord I could think of, it evolves–or steamrolls–ahead in an intuitive fashion.
 The rock metaphor of obsidian, or rapidly cooled lava with a minimum of crystal growth, seemed most apt.
 I did permit myself one formal ploy: I adhere to groupings of “9” throughout: 9 beats per phrase, meters in 9, 9 measure subsections, etc. Thus the homage paid in the subtitle, “Apunkalypse in 9/8,” to one rock history’s great musical passages, The “Apocalypse in 9/8” by Genesis on the album-length song, “Supper’s Ready.”

 It is my hope that listening to each movement informs the listening of the other.
+Frequently the order of the movements is reversed.